dubcat/PathOfExile/README.md

 ### The Wetlands (15-23)

-- Ding Level 17

 - Kill Oak

 - Get Waypoint
-  - Waypoint to The Western Forest

-### The Western Forest (13-21)

-- Kill Alira

-- Kill Captain Arteri
-  - Loot Thaumetic Emblem

-- Click Thaumetic Seal

-- Exit server

-### The Forest Encampment

-- Talk to Eramir
-  - Get 2 Passive Points
-  - Get The Apex

-- Waypoint to Lioneye's Watch

-### Lioneye's Watch

-- Talk to Bestel
-  - Take Book of Skill

-- Waypoint to The Wetlands

-### The Wetlands (15-23)

 - Click Tree Roots

+- Ding Level 17

 - Go to The Vaal Ruins

 ### The Vaal Ruins (16-24)